xyflow/xyflow/README.md

 ## Installation

-The easiest way to install the latest version of React Flow is to install it via npm:
+The easiest way to get the latest version of React Flow is to install it via npm:

 ```bash
 npm install react-flow-renderer